He Whakaaro: What is the relationship between attendance and attainment? Publications

 School attendance is the most crucial prerequisite for quality education - students cannot learn if they are not in school.
 Attendance is included as a key educational measure of wellbeing in the government’s Child and Youth Wellbeing Strategy (DPMC, 2019), and Indicators Aotearoa New Zealand (Statistics NZ, 2019).
 Attendance is an important indicator of student wellbeing, engagement in learning, and connection to school in its own right.
 But attendance is also a key driver of learning outcomes.
 Previous research has established that there is a strong relationship between attendance and student attainment (Gottfried, 2010; Ministry of Education, 2019a).
 This paper explores the nature of that relationship in more detail.

-Author(s): Andrew Webber, Education, Data and Knowledge, Ministry of Education.
+Author(s): Andrew Webber, Evidence, Data and Knowledge, Ministry of Education.

 Date Published: February 2020